PurplePublish/terraform-aws-purple-s3-cloudfront/README.md

 # Purple Cloudfront Terraform module

-This module sets up a S3 bucket and Cloudfront distribution suitable for content distribution with Purple DS
+This module sets up a S3 bucket and Cloudfront distribution suitable for content distribution with [Purple](https://purplepublish.com).

-It optionally support a custom domain setup for Cloudfront, e.g. cdn.example.com, and will, optionally, configure a suitable certificate using AWS ACM.
+It optionally supports a custom domain setup for Cloudfront, e.g. cdn.example.com, and configures a suitable certificate using AWS ACM.

 ## Bucket configuration